nmohanu/pyke/README.md

 # About
 Pyke is a highly optimized chess move generator / counter in progress.
+Pyke currently ranks as the second fastest chess move generator ever built.
 <br>
 Perft 7: 3195901860 nodes searched.
 1600.46 MNPS on AMD 7900x.
 <br>